JeroFotinos/sft_dev_seminar/README.md

 # Some Useful Software Developement Tools
 This repo was created for a talk on software development tools for scientists.
+Instructions for examples including other repos or code not in this repo are left in the notebook `main.ipynb`.
 ## Debbugging
 ### Example 1
 We introduce `ipdb` with `debugging_example_1.py`.
 The idea is to show that one can use `ipdb` instead of adding prints everywhere, allowing us to decide dynamically what to “print”.